ayepRahman/web3-terminal/README.md

 ## Motive for this project

-Bootstrap a simple project that uses the new React Hooks, Apollo Client.
-User are able to see list of users result from calling uriswap api.
+A browser GUI that interact with uniswap api's.
+Bootstrap a simple project that uses the new React Hooks, Apollo Client for state management and Web3.js.
+User are able to see list of users result from calling uniswap api.
 User are able to see the recent transactions made.
 User are able to make a fake transactions and able to see the updated tansaction in the table.

 ![](web3terminal.gif)